 How long will physical therapy wound care take?

-All wound heal at different rates and the duration of therapy will be based on the patient’s individual needs.
-Depending on the type of wound and amount of care needed, the patient may be seen in the physical therapy wound clinic 1-3 times a week for one to several months.
-The Wound Care Therapist will work with your medical team to adapt treatment to maximize wound healing.
+All wounds heal at different rates and the duration of therapy will be based on the patient’s individual needs.
+Depending on the type of wound and amount of care needed, the patient may be seen as often as dialy in the hospital and one-three times a week in the physical therapy wound clinic.
+The duration of treatment can vary from one-several months.
+The wound care therapist will work with your medical team to adapt treatment to maximize wound healing.